xyderos/design-patterns-cpp/readme.md

 * You often end up from an abstract factory

-* You initialize families of similar objetcs
+* You initialize families of similar objetcs immediately, comparing to builder where you can add some additional construction steps

 * Altough you usually use factory methods, you can also use prototype to compose components of these objects